100% Online Bachelor of Science (B.S.) in Cardiopulmonary Science

 General Degree Requirements

-To earn a degree from ETSU, there are specific course requirements established by ETSU, by the Tennessee Board of Regents (TBR), by each college, and by each department.
+To earn a degree from ETSU, there are specific course requirements established by ETSU, by each college, and by each department.
 All students must meet the degree requirements at each of these levels outlined in the following list:

 - Completion of a minimum of 120 credit hours is required.